Prince Hisaaki

 Prince Hisaaki (久明親王, Hisaaki Shinnō), also known as Prince Hisaakira, was the 8th shōgun of the Kamakura shogunate of Japan.

-He was the nominal ruler controlled by Hōjō clan regents.
+He became shōgun shortly after his thirteenth birthday following the deposition of his predecessor and cousin Prince Koreyasu and was the nominal ruler controlled by Hōjō clan regents.
 He was the father of his successor, Prince Morikuni.

 Prince Hisaaki was the son of Emperor Go-Fukakusa and the younger half-brother of Emperor Fushimi.